nannabryne/LABfield2/README.md

 # $\textup{LABfield2}$

-Example codes to control the results from running code in [$\textup{LATfield2}$](https://github.com/nannabryne/LATfield2/tree/master) that is OpenMP parallelised.
+Example codes to control the results from running code from the $\textup{LATfield2}$ library, which has been further OpenMP parallelised [here](https://github.com/nannabryne/LATfield2/tree/master).

-(list of functions that are changed?)

 ## How to run
 Suppose you are in the `unit_tests` directory.